googleprojectzero/TinyInst/README.md

 ### Which operating system does TinyInst support?

-TinyInst is available on Windows (32- and 64-bit) and macOS (64-bit).
+TinyInst is available on Windows (32- and 64-bit) and macOS (64-bit) with some [limitations](https://github.com/googleprojectzero/TinyInst/tree/master/macOS).

 ### Which targets are compatible with TinyInst?